-- 1. Turn on the system. - 2.
-Insert the motherboard support DVD to the optical drive. - 3.
-The utility displays the following message and automatically checks the DVD for the BIOS file.
+- 2. Insert the motherboard support CD to the optical drive. - 3.
+The utility displays the following message and automatically checks the CD for the BIOS file.

 '''

 Bad BIOS checksum.
 Starting BIOS recovery...

 Checking for floppy...

 '''

 When found, the utility reads the BIOS file and starts flashing the corrupted BIOS file.